bec-archer/SR80-Manuals/user-manual.md

 ### Role Switcher (Debug Only)

-During development, you'll see a small purple **ladybug button** in the bottom-left corner.
-Tap it to switch between Front Counter, Tech Station, and Admin views without resetting the device.
+During development, a hidden debug menu is available for switching between device roles without resetting the device.
 This only appears in debug/test builds — it won't be in the final app.

 ---